codeadamca/brickpi-gyro/README.md

 # Dexter BrickPi and the Touch Sensor

-A Python snippet utilizing the LEGO EV3 touch sensor, the Dexter PrickPi and [BrickPi3](https://github.com/DexterInd/BrickPi3).
+A Python snippet utilizing the LEGO EV3 gyroscopic sensor, the Dexter PrickPi and [BrickPi3](https://github.com/DexterInd/BrickPi3).
 [BrickPi3](https://github.com/DexterInd/BrickPi3) is the Dexter recommended method of using the BrickPi with Python.

-This example turns on the Raspberry Pi on board LED when the touch sensor is pushed.
+This example displays the angles detected by the gyroscopic sensor in the terminal.

 This example requires the [Remote Development](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) VS Code extension to be installed.